Allen gunman had 8 guns bought legally

 The Allen shooter brought eight weapons with him, all of which were purchased legally, authorities said at a news conference Tuesday.

-The big picture: Representatives from the Texas Department of Public Safety, the FBI and Allen police didn't share many new details about the shooting or the suspect, focusing mostly on the support they have provided to the community since the attack.
+The big picture: Representatives from the Texas Department of Public Safety, the FBI and Allen police didn't offer many new details about the shooting or the suspect, Mauricio Garcia from Dallas, focusing mostly on the support they have provided to the community since the attack.

 The latest: The gunfire lasted around three to four minutes before an Allen police officer who happened to be in the area on an unrelated call "neutralized the suspect," DPS North Texas regional director Hank Sibley said.